RODO94/sh24/decisions.md

 ## Backend

+Built this with routes and controllers as it separated out nicely what done the logic within a route, and what done the logic outside of the route.
+This decoupling also relates to potential additions in future, hopefully this helps.
+It could have sent in a module or service structure, but it goes along with my thinking in this structure.

+Tests are built first focusing on the functions that dictate the controller function.
+The checks and transforms.
+The second focuses on integrations, so mocking the postcodes.io API with Mock Service Worker, then running through the different iterations to ensure it filters well through the controller and responds to the API correctly.

+Allow List files ended up in a `logic/` folder as I couldn't at first thinking get a better name, but there's probably one.

+Most decisions went toward decoupling logic and keeping files small.

 ## E2E

 Decided to add in base test cases for e2e to make sure the journeys are all covered and isolated.